 Net revenues consist of net product revenue, revenue from co-promotion agreements and other revenue.
-Net product revenue consists primarily of gross revenue less discounts and allowances, such as cash discounts, rebates, chargebacks and returns.
+Net product revenue consists primarily of gross revenue less discounts and allowances, such as each discounts, rebates, chargebacks and returns.
 Revenue from co-promotion agreements includes product promotion fees.
 Other income includes rental and grant income.

 Cost of products sold consists primarily of the cost of each unit of product sold.
 Cost of products sold also includes expense associated with the write-off of slow moving or expired product.
+Selling and marketing expense consists primarily of expense relating to the promotion, distribution and sale of products, including salaries and related costs.